Skip to main content

 The best time to visit Kenya for safaris is during the dry seasons — either the long dry season from July to October (peak migration period) or the short dry season from January to February.
 During dry spells, vegetation thins out, animals concentrate around water sources, and game viewing is at its most productive.

-July to October: Peak Season (Great Migration)
+Best Time to Visit Kenya: July to October Peak Season (Great Migration)

 January to February: Short Dry Season